andreas-becker/project-ASVS-User-Stories/Authentication/2_1_3-Authentication_Password-truncation.md

 ## ASVS Requirement description

 Verify that password truncation is not performed.
-However, consecutive multiple spaces may be replaced by a single space
+However, consecutive multiple spaces may be replaced by a single space.

 ## User Story